tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 | 8 | **Review known issues** | Go through the release notes for your target `SUSE Rancher Prime Manager` version and make note of any known issues that may apply to your setup. | ✅ |
 | 9 | **Take a backup** | Use the `SUSE Rancher Prime` Backup Operator to take a full, verified backup of the `SUSE Rancher Prime Manager` deployment before starting the upgrade. | ✅ |
 | 10 | **Prepare your rollback plan** | Have a clear, tested rollback strategy in place in case something goes wrong during or after the upgrade. | ✅ |

+Now that we’ve walked through the full upgrade planning checklist, it’s time to take a closer look at the first three — and arguably most critical — steps: deciding what to upgrade first, defining the correct upgrade path, and ensuring version compatibility between `SUSE Rancher Prime Manager` and Kubernetes.
+These decisions form the foundation of a successful upgrade, and getting them right can make all the difference.

+To make this crystal clear, we’re going to walk through a real-world example that shows exactly how to approach these three key points in a practical, step-by-step way.
+Whether you’re upgrading `SUSE Rancher Prime Manager`, your Kubernetes clusters, or both, this example will help you understand the logic and reasoning behind each move — so you can plan your own upgrade path with confidence.

+Here’s a real-world scenario:

+> **Goal:** Upgrade `SUSE Rancher Prime Manager` from v2.7.6 to v2.10.2, and the current Kubernetes clusters `RKE2` version is v1.26.8.

+At first glance, this might seem simple.
+But if you try to leap directly to your target versions without validating compatibility or following the proper order, you’ll quickly run into roadblocks — or worse, break something in production.

+For example, if you check the [SUSE Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-10-2/), you’ll see that `SUSE Rancher Prime Manager` v2.10.2 does not support `RKE2` v1.26.8.
+That means you’ll also need to upgrade RKE2 as part of this process — and plan carefully around which versions are compatible with which.

+Let’s break it down step by step:
+- You’re starting with `Rancher` v2.7.6.
+At the time of writing, the latest patch version in the 2.7.x line is v2.7.18, which still supports `RKE2` v1.26.8.
+So, the first step is safe: → Upgrade `Rancher` from v2.7.6 → v2.7.18
+- Next, you move to v2.8.x.
+The latest minor release is v2.8.13, and it still supports `RKE2` v1.26.8, so you’re good to go: → Upgrade `Rancher` from v2.7.18 → v2.8.13
+- Next, you move to v2.9.x.
+The latest minor release is v2.9.7, but here’s the catch: it requires at least `RKE2` v1.27.x — so before upgrading `Rancher` again, you’ll need to upgrade the Kubernetes layer first.
+Additionally, `Rancher` v2.8.13 supports `RKE2` up to v1.28.x, so you’ll want to bring your Kubernetes version to at least v1.28 while still on `Rancher` v2.8.13.

+By now, you’ve got the idea — from this point on, simply continue following the same upgrade path and logic: validate version compatibility, move one step at a time, and make sure each upgrade is supported before progressing to the next.

+Below is the complete upgrade path and set of actions required to move from `SUSE Rancher Prime Manager` v2.7.6 to v2.10.2, along with the corresponding Kubernetes `RKE2` version upgrades.

+- Upgrade `SUSE Rancher Prime Manager` from 2.7.6 to 2.7.18
+- Upgrade `SUSE Rancher Prime Manager` from 2.7.18 to 2.8.12
+- Upgrade `RKE2` from 1.26.6 to 1.26.15
+- Upgrade `RKE2` from 1.26.15 to 1.27.16
+- Upgrade `RKE2` from 1.27.16 to 1.28.15
+- Upgrade `SUSE Rancher Prime Manager` from 2.8.12 to 2.9.6
+- Upgrade `SUSE Rancher Prime Manager` from 2.9.6 to 2.10.2
+- Upgrade `RKE2` from 1.28.15 to 1.29.13
+- Upgrade `RKE2` from 1.29.13 to 1.30.9
+- Upgrade `RKE2` from 1.30.9 to 1.31.5

 ---